Uncovering the first-infall history of the LMC through its dynamical impact in the Milky Way halo: Results of simulations

-As a result, our analysis of the kinematic properties of the RR Lyrae sample (yellow shaded region), which has a mean latitudinal velocity $\langle v_{b}\rangle=30.8\pm4.0$ km/s supports the first-infall scenario as the likely orbital history for the LMC.
-In particular, for the MW-LMC system where the LMC has a mass of $2.1\times10^{11} \mathrm{M}_{\odot}$ at infall, the LMC-induced perturbations in the first-infall branch (with $M_{\text{MW}}\leq 1.0\times10^{12}\mathrm{M}_{\odot}$) have mean latitudinal velocities of approximately $28\pm5$ km/s.
-This is more consistent with observational data than scenarios involving a less massive LMC ($M_{\text{LMC}} = 1.5\times10^{11} \mathrm{M}_{\odot}$), where the observed mean latitudinal velocity is $\langle v_{b}\rangle\leq25\pm5$ km/s, regardless of the MW halo mass and velocity profile.
+As a result, our analysis of the kinematic properties of the RR Lyrae sample (yellow shaded region), which has a mean latitudinal velocity $\langle v_{b}\rangle=18.1\pm4.1$ km/s supports the first-infall scenario as the likely orbital history for the LMC.
+This value is consistent with a recent measurement from \cite{2024arXiv240601676C} using red giant stars.
+In particular, for the MW-LMC system where the LMC has a mass of $2.1\times10^{11} \mathrm{M}_{\odot}$ at infall, the LMC-induced perturbations in the first-infall branch (with $M_{\text{MW}}\leq 1.0\times10^{12}\mathrm{M}_{\odot}$) have mean latitudinal velocities of approximately $16\pm4$ km/s.
+This aligns more closely with observational data than scenarios involving a less massive LMC ($M_{\text{LMC}} = 1.5\times10^{11} \mathrm{M}_{\odot}$), where the observed mean latitudinal velocity is $\langle v_{b}\rangle\approx13\pm4$ km/s, regardless of the MW halo mass and velocity profile.
 Therefore, future studies on the MW-LMC interaction should consider LMC models with a virial mass close to $2.1\times10^{11}\mathrm{M}_{\odot}$ at the time of infall.
 Furthermore, in simulations with an oblate MW halo ($q$ = 0.7), both the first-infall and second-passage branches fall below the average latitudinal velocity in observation.
 This suggests that, for the simplified, non-tilted, spheroidal MW model aligned with the Galactic disk, the flattening parameter $q$ should be larger than 0.7.
 For example, if the MW halo has a flattening parameter of 0.8, it's plausible that the mean latitudinal velocities in the first-infall scenario (with $M_{\text{MW}}\leq1.3\times10^{12}\mathrm{M}_{\odot}$, for further discussion on the degeneracy between the transition MW mass and the flattening parameter, refer to section \ref{sec:mass-shape degeneracy}) can align with observational data when the LMC has a large virial mass at infall.